Photo credit: Chris Mason Stearns

 Granted designs are clearly inspired by hand-knitted sweaters and graphics from all corners of the world.
 However, our true inspirations do come from growing up in the Pacific Northwest, in a climate deserving of a thick, hand-knit woolen sweater.

-Granted products are made with the highest quality 100% wool, one of Mother Nature’s true treasures.
+Granted products are made with the highest quality 100% Canadian wool, one of Mother Nature’s true treasures.
 Wool is:

 * a sustainably produced fibre